ibm-cloud-docs/CDN/faqs.md

 ## Why am I unable to reach my webpage through my CDN after configuring Hotlink Protection with `protectionType` `ALLOW`?
 {: faq}

-Let's consider an example in which your website's domain for users is configured to be your CDN's domain/host name: `cdn.example.com`.
-When someone attempts to reach a webpage by navigating directly from the browser's navigation bar, the browser typically does not send Referrer headers in its HTTP request.
+Let's consider an example in which your website's domain for users is configured to be your CDN's domain/hostname: `cdn.example.com`.
+When someone attempts to reach a webpage by navigating directly from the browser's navigation bar, the browser typically does not send Referer headers in its HTTP request.
 For example, when you directly navigate in this way to `https://cdn.example.com/`, your CDN considers that the request contains a non-match against the specified `refererValues`.
 When the CDN evaluates the appropriate effect or response through your Hotlink Protection, it determines that a non-match occurred.
 Therefore, your CDN denies access, rather than 'ALLOW'.

 ## Can I use private endpoint of object storage in CDN settings?
 {: faq}